samsquire/ideas5/README.md

 * In LISP it is lists and trees.
 * Instruction Set Architecture is instructions to do mathematical operations and move things around memory and move through instructions.

-# 44. Reverse log to AST tree
+# 44. Reverse log to AST tree, state transition events to state machine

 Log to reverse tree to work out logic order.

+State machine code from events

 # 45. Coordinated runtimes